 There was a day when having a wireless connection was cutting-edge technology.
 Connecting to the internet with a network cable—or even a phone line and a modem—was the norm.
 Now, it is quite the opposite.
 We connect most computers via wireless connections, rarely seeing that blue or yellow cable running from the back of our laptop.

 While there are still some valid reasons to hook your computer up with a cable, it might be you’re unsure how to move to a wireless connection.
 If you are still using a wired connection and want to get rid of the cable, you can.
-It’s easy, affordable, and we can show you how.
+It’s easy and affordable, and we can show you how.

 Why Do You Want to Hold On to Your Cable Connection?